Learning more about basic database terminology is a necessary step that will help us when we start coding.

 Finally, database administration is the most frequently encountered job amongst all.
 A database administrator is the person providing daily care and maintenance of a database.
 Her scope of responsibilities is narrower regarding the ones carried out by a database manager, but she is still indispensable for the database department of a company.

-This post allowed us to learn certain terms you will be using often when dealing with basic database terminology.
+This post allowed us to learn certain terms you will be using often when dealing with basic database terminology and working with SQL.

 Next Video: Understanding ELIF